Swasth-Apps/swasth.co/src/pages/blog/panic-disorder.md

 • Chills or heat sensations

-• Feeling things around you are strange, unreal, detached, unfamiliar, or feeling detached from body
+• Feeling things around you are strange, unreal, detached, unfamiliar, or feeling detached from the body

 • Thoughts of losing control or going crazy